jeremyndeby/Toulouse_Apt_Rental_Price/README.md

 5. Gradient Boosting Regressor
 6. Extreme Gradient Boosting Regressor
 7. Light Gradient Boosting Regressor

+### Metric
+Submissions will be evaluated based on RMSE (root mean squared error).
+Lower the RMSE, better the model.
+- R-squared: meassures the % of variance in the target variable explained by the data
+- RMSE: measures the distance between the predicted values and actual values

 ## Interactive Map
 The interactive chart below provides details on Toulouse apartments for rent currently available.